benrayfield/lazycl/README.md

 https://github.com/benrayfield/lazycl/blob/main/immutable/lazycl/spec/TestLazyCL.java

+UPDATE: log says: 30000 testFloatSigmoidMatchesBetweenCpuAndGpuExactly tests pass, including gpu says sigmoid(3.1415927)=0.95857614, and its computing the sigmoid as doubles then casting to float.
+It passed all 500k double exp tests, but I gave up on matching java.lang.Strictfp.exp and just match the slightly modified port of it.
+Will have it computing neuralnets deterministicly soon.

 UPDATE: Nearly have cpu and gpu computing exact same bits, other than denormal zeros it appears.
 First 62736 of 500000 testCpuAndGpuOfExponentsOfEOnDoubles tests passed:
 ```
 > return [[D@60f82f98, [D@35f983a6]